EnrcDamn/Reverb-VST/README.md

 * **width**: controls the width of the signal.
 A larger width will add a more stereo character to the reverb texture.

-* **frz**: when enabled, it adds a continuous sustain to the current audio snippet, resulting in a never-ending reverb tail.
+* **frz**: the freeze control.
+When enabled, it adds a continuous sustain to the current audio snippet, resulting in a never-ending reverb tail.